maniospas/Blombly/docs/basics/blocks.md

 Being able to execute code as part of the arguments allows more dynamic patterns than regular keyword arguments, namely the reuse of arbitrary preparations before calling methods.
-For example, one can declare configuration blocks that generate the arguments and inline them within the calling parenthesis.
+For example, declare configuration blocks that generate the arguments and inline them within the calling parenthesis.
-Blombly comes alongside several [macros](../advanced/preprocessor.md).
-One of them is `@signature => @expression`, which is a shorthand for code blocks that only consist of returning a value.
+Blombly comes alongside several [macros](../advanced/preprocessor.md), one of which is `@signature => @expression`.
+This is a shorthand for code blocks that only return an expression's outcome.
-Below is an example that combines all terminology up to now.
+Below is an example that combines several concepts.

 ```java